browniefed/blog/source/_posts/2015-08-22-react-native-press-and-hold-button-actions.markdown

 `onPressOut` we'll animate it from `1` back down to `0`.
 However if a user lifts their finger before the `400ms` threshold is reached then it will animated down from that value.
 For example holding it down for `200ms` would mean our `pressAction` animated value was at `.5` so it would then animated down from `.5` to `0` over `400ms`.

-Animating down over the full `400ms` is not ideal, so what we'll do is get the current animated value with `this.state.pressAction.getAnimatedValue()` and multiply it times the full `ACTION_TIMER` which means out `.5` animated value would yield us the correct `200ms` to transition back to `0`.
+Animating down over the full `400ms` is not ideal, so what we'll do is get the current animated value with `this._value` and multiply it times the full `ACTION_TIMER` which means out `.5` animated value would yield us the correct `200ms` to transition back to `0`.

 Finally we pass in a callback to our `start` of `handlePressIn` which if our `pressAction` animated value gets to `1` aka being compelte then we will tell the user their action happened.